Admir Adžem

-Admir Adžem (born 25 March 1973) is a Bosnian professional football manager and former player who is the current youth coach of UAE Pro League club Al Wasl.
+Admir Adžem (born 25 March 1973) is a Bosnian professional football manager and former player who is the manager of Bosnian Premier League club Željezničar.

 Club career

 In his playing career Adžem was a full-back.
-He played for a number clubs, including hometown club Željezničar on 4 occasions, Zagreb, Đerzelez, Pogoń Szczecin, GKS Katowice and Zagłębie Sosnowiec where he finished his career.
+He played for a number clubs, including hometown club Željezničar on four occasions, Zagreb, Đerzelez, Pogoń Szczecin, GKS Katowice and Zagłębie Sosnowiec where he finished his career.

-Adžem played in 104 league games and scored 6 career league goals for Željezničar, with whom he won all of his trophies.
-While playing for Željezničar he won the Bosnian Premier League 2 times, in the seasons 2000–01 and 2001–02, the Bosnian Cup 1 time, in the 2000–01 cup season, the same year that Željezničar completed the double (won the league and the cup in one season).
-He also won the Bosnian Supercup 3 times, in 1998, 2000 and in 2001.
+Adžem played in 104 league games and scored six career league goals for Željezničar, with whom he won all of his trophies.
+While playing for Željezničar he won the Bosnian Premier League twice, in the seasons 2000–01 and 2001–02, the Bosnian Cup once, in the 2000–01 cup season, the same year that Željezničar completed the double.
+He also won the Bosnian Supercup three times.

-For all the other clubs, Adžem made 114 league appearances and scored 1 goal while playing for Katowice, thus in total playing 228 league games and scoring 7 league goals in his career.

-He finished his career in 2007 while playing for Zagłębie Sosnowiec at the age of 34.
+Adžem finished his career in 2007 while playing for Zagłębie Sosnowiec at the age of 34.

 International career

 Adžem made his senior debut for Bosnia and Herzegovina in a February 1997 friendly match against Vietnam and has earned a total of 14 caps, scoring 1 goal.
 He played in both UEFA Euro 2000 and the 2002 FIFA World Cup qualifying campaigns.
 His final international was an August 2001 LG Cup match against Iran.